 If a company has a higher level of working capital it shows that the working capital of the business is utilized properly and on the other hand, a low working capital suggests that business has too many debtors and the inventory is unused.

-Current Asset Turnover Ratio
+Investment Turnover Ratio or Net Asset Turnover Ratio

 This was all about the Activity Ratios.
 The concept presented in this article will be of great help to the students in developing a good understanding of the Activity or Turnover Ratios.
 For more such informative articles, stay tuned to BYJU’S.